 If we do not receive your marks, we will contact you.

-If you discover an error with a previously submitted candidate mark, you will need to complete the Amendment to Centre Marks form.
+If you discover an error with a previously submitted candidate mark, you will need to complete the Amendment to Centre Marks interactive form:

 Where a mark is amended by the centre after moderation has started, we may require the work relating to the relevant candidate to be submitted for validation purposes.

 If this is the case, we will notify you and provide you with a despatch address.

 You will be sent address labels to send the marks and forms to the moderator.
 (You will also be sent enough copies of the labels to send candidate work to the moderator.)